heikkilv/VISDOM-data-management-system/mongodb/README.md

 ### Installation instructions

+It is possible to use MongoDB without any access control by leaving the root user name and password empty (the default values).

+The start script will also deploy Mongo Express that can be used for browsing the stored Mongo data using a web browser.

+Installation steps:

-- Edit file [`.env`](.env) (port numbers, admin username and password, etc.).
+1. Edit the environmental variable file [`.env`](.env) (port numbers, admin username and password, etc.).
 By default no authentication is used with MongoDB.
-    - the environment file contains explanations about the available setting variables
+    - the environment file contains explanations about the available variables
-- Run command: `./start_mongo.sh`
+2. Run the command: `./start_mongo.sh`

+The MongoDB will be available at the port defined by `MONGODB_PORT` (by default: `27017`) in the Docker network defined by `MONGODB_NETWORK` (default name: `visdom-network`).

+The Mongo express will be available at the port defined by `MONGO_EXPRESS_PORT` (by default: `8801`) on the host server.

 ## Uninstalling MongoDB

-- Run command: `./stop_mongo.sh`
+- Run the command: `./stop_mongo.sh`

 ## Removing the Mongo data

-- Run command: `./remove_data.sh`
+- Run the command: `./remove_data.sh`
     - works only if MongoDB is not running